Vadskye/Rise/docs/standard_effects.md

 * Non-strike-based:
   * Softener:
     * Med range: r1 condition
-    * Large cone from self: r1 eonr, condition on crit
+    * Enemies in Large cone from self: r1 eonr, condition on crit
-    * Large line, 10' wide, from self: r1 eonr, condition on crit
+    * Enemies in Large line, 10' wide, from self: r1 eonr, condition on crit
     * Enemies in Medium radius from self: r1 eonr, condition on crit
+    * Enemies in Small radius in Med range: r1 eonr, condition on crit
   * Damage:
     * Med range: high damage
     * Med cone from self: medium damage